Minnesota

 Early voting locations

-• All voters have at least one location where they can vote early in person.
+• All voters have at least one location where they can vote an absentee ballot early in person.
 To find voting locations and hours, search here: Early voting times and locations

 Identification Requirements